Polar Signals open-sources Parca to optimize code and cut cloud bills

 “Our early users find it most useful for saving cost on a cloud bill, and it has shown that most companies are leaving an easy 20% savings on the table because they don’t have insight into what to optimize,” Branczyk said.

-Large companies with high cloud bills are Polar Signals’ target
+Large companies with high cloud bills are Polar Signals’ target market

 To some, saving on cloud costs might sound like something that younger, cash-strapped startups would be most interested in.
 But as Branczyk points out, it’s actually larger companies that stand to benefit the most.